How to Meet Military Packaging Standards

 What Are MIL-DTL-117 Standards?

+Unlike the MIL-STD standards listed above, the MIL-DTLs are detail specifications that outline how to achieve a specific requirement.
 One subcategory of packaging, MIL-DTL-117, specifies the nature of heat-sealed bags for military uses, like preserving food or storing supplies that are susceptible to corrosion.
 Heat-sealed bags can serve many purposes as personnel are planning for contingencies or conducting training scenarios.
 The DoD has set up in-depth criteria and checks to make these bags and pouches resilient and reliable.

 What the bags are made of influences their ability to keep out air and unwanted chemicals.
 MIL-PRF-121, MIL-PRF-131, MIL-PRF-22191 and MIL-PRF81705 and the most widely used materials.
 The composition of the bags has to fall within the relevant type and class comparable to the style and purpose.
 Warding off water or grease takes a treated substance, and foil, plastic, kraft paper or laminate can create to the protection your contents need.
 The thickness of the material is also managed to promote cost-efficiency.